BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I started to do GeneSet Analysis and had to convert the Gene IDs to another format.

 **Thoughts**: I almost finished the project and I hope I didn't make any mistakes.

+### Day 85: May 30, 2020

+**Today's Progress**: Today I did some gene enrichment analysis and found out that a lot of up-regulated genes are part of immune system pathways that are altered during the tumorigenesis.

+**Thoughts**: It's great that I'm also studying immunology otherwise I wouldn't understand anything.